 - Elle Driver disguised herself as a nurse in Kill Bill in order to carry out a hit on The Bride with a poison syringe, only to have her mission canceled by Bill himself.
 Since Elle despises the Bride, she does not take it well.

-- Transformers: Revenge of The Fallen features the Doctor, a tiny Decepticon surgeon charged with planting mind probes in victims.
+- Transformers: Revenge of the Fallen features the Doctor, a tiny Decepticon surgeon charged with planting mind probes in victims.

 - One fight in Sherlock Holmes had Doctor Watson say "I'm a doctor" to the guy he has in a choke hold.
 He also looks better at fighting than Holmes is.
+Makes sense as Watson is a trained soldier, and Holmes only really gets amazing when he's had a chance to calm down and analyze his opponents carefully.

 - Dr. Albert Hirsch from The Bourne Series, responsible for creating and running of Treadstone/Blackbriar black ops projects where, via brainwashing, torture and behavioral conditioning they turned volunteers into tools ready to kill on command.